zannloo/tp/docs/UserGuide.md

 ### Mark tasks as completed: `mark`

-Marks the specified task as done for the student or group.
+Marks the specified task as done for the specified student or group.

 **Format:** `mark TASK_INDEX`